Recommendations for applications

 A guide for candidates is provided by the CNRS on the competition website.
 Below, we provide additional information more specific to the CID 55 competition.

-The evaluation criteria given on this site can only be taken into account on the basis of the application file, which must therefore be filled in accordingly.
+The evaluation criteria given on this site can only be taken into account on the basis of the application file, which must therefore be completed accordingly.
 The application is read by at least two members of the CID, from different disciplinary fields.
 A didactic introduction and contextualization are therefore necessary for both the activity report and the research project.
-If the activity report is common to other competitions, the research project part should be specific to the competition.
-A prologue to the research project can therefore provide the contextual information for the activity report.
+The research project should be specific to the competition.
 The reports must be concise; whatever the professional background, activity and research projects of more than 10 pages do not meet this requirement for conciseness.

 It is desirable that the application file include the publications that the candidate considers to be the most important and the most representative of his/her interdisciplinarity.
 These publications are often consulted by the referees, so it is on their content that the selection should be made.
 An indication of the nature of the candidates’ contribution to collaborative work is desirable.
 Similarly, a self-evaluation of data or software production, or a quantitative estimate of the workload for collective responsibilities are important elements of the application.